jhonatantft/resume/README.md

 ## Experience
 **Solutions Architect** -  [Linx Impulse](https://www.linx.com.br/transformacao-digital/linx-impulse/) - June 2020 - Present
 > Describing, designing, and managing the solution engineering in relation to customers architecture.
 In charge of introducing the overall technical vision for a particular solution.
+- **Omnichannel solutions integration specialist**
+  - Business Blueprint conception
+  - Risk Management
+  - Proposals for scalable solutions
+  - Technical validation
+- **Product Recommendation solutions integration specialist**
+  - Technical validation
+  - Pre-sale technical support
+  - Development of integration documentation
 - **Platforms** - Oracle Commerce, Magento, VTEX, Rakuten, Infracommerce, Irroba, Loja Integrada, Tray, Nuvemshop

 **Software Developer** -  [Linx Impulse](https://www.linx.com.br/transformacao-digital/linx-impulse/) - May 2018 - May 2020
-> The core products that the company has to sell are these: Search engine, personalized products showcase and re-engagement emails.
-Everything based on users behavior inside an ecommerce website, like Netflix.
-We have some algorithms that draws a profile according with each user and his preferences, after that we show him all possible products that he may wants to buy.
+> The core products are these: Search engine, personalized products showcase and re-engagement emails.
+Everything based on users behavior inside an ecommerce website.
+Our algorithms draws a profile according with each user and his preferences, after that we show him all possible products that he may wants to buy.
 Most of the greatest brazilians e-commerce uses our products.

 > My focus here is to ensure that all products will work properly.
-To achieve that I need to give maintenance, continuous improvement, data validation, REST API, documentation, cross platform integration, develop and conceive new products and tools.
+To achieve that I need to give maintenance, continuous improvement, data validation, develop APIs (REST, graphql), documentation, cross platform integration, develop and conceive new products and tools.
-- **Javascript** (Main language) - ES5, ES6, Vuejs, NodeJs, Express, React, Jquery - Search engine(frontend) and personalized showcase.
+- **Javascript** Vuejs, NodeJs, Express, React, Jquery - Search engine(frontend) and personalized showcase;
 - **Python** - Used mainly to collect and parse complex data to our database.
-For example: **(XML, CSV, API)** to an specific **JSON schema**
+For example: **(XML, CSV, API)** to an specific **JSON schema**;
-- **PHP** - No framework - Search engine.
+- **PHP** - Search engine;
+- **MongoDB, Redis, Postgres, MySQL**
+- **Optimize our services performances focusing on scalability**
-- **Microservices Architecture**
+- **Microservices Architecture**;
-- Docker, Sass, HTML, CSS, babel, gulp, github, gitlab, shell scripts, heroku.
+- Docker, kubernetes, AWS, Sass, HTML, CSS, babel, gulp, github, gitlab, shell scripts, heroku.

 **Frontend Developer** -  [Dataclick](https://dataclick.com.br/) - February 2016 - May 2017
 > Football clubs fan management service.
 If you are a fan you can have a entrance card that you pay monthly or annually.
 Then you can watch your team at the stadium at any time.